sonots/embulk-input-vertica/README.md

-# PostgreSQL input plugins for Embulk
+# Vertica input plugins for Embulk

-PostgreSQL input plugins for Embulk loads records from PostgreSQL.
+Vertica input plugins for Embulk loads records from vertica.

 ## Overview